 Originating in the city of Białystok in north-eastern Poland these deliciously chewy flat round rolls topped with salted onion and poppy seeds are completely addictive.
 They are best eaten the day they are baked (even better war) and spread with cream cheese or butter.

-The flourless chocolate cake doesn’t hail back to the Exodus in Egypt but has been widely adapted as the Passover dessert of choice.
+The flourless chocolate cake doesn’t hail back to the Exodus in Egypt but has been widely adopted as the Passover dessert of choice.
 Rich and decadent, this cake, with the absence of dairy, is also appropriate to serve following a meat-based main course.

 View previous Bakeproof columns and recipes here: